parthd06/parthd06/README.md

 <!-- <img width="35%" align="right" alt="Github" src="https://user-images.githubusercontent.com/48678280/88862734-4903af80-d201-11ea-968b-9c939d88a37c.gif"/> -->

 ## 😃 About Me
-- 🔭 I’m currently working on Online Turf Booking Website
+- 🔭 I’m currently working on an Online Turf Booking Website Project
 - 🌱 I’m currently learning **TensorFlow and Convolutional Neural Networks**📸
 - 👯 I’m looking to collaborate on **React.js and Web Development**
 - 📫 How to reach me **parthdali06@gmail.com** or Dm me on **<a href="https://twitter.com/DParthd06">Twitter</a>**